 Do Retained Baby Teeth in Dogs Need to Be Pulled?

 Since retained baby teeth can cause problems for a dog later in life, it is best to have them pulled by your veterinarian sooner rather than later.
-Many dog owners choose to extract any remaining baby teeth when they get their dog spayed or neutered since this procedure is commonly done at the same age as when all the adult teeth have emerged at 6-7 months of age.
+Many dog owners choose to extract any remaining baby teeth when they get their dog spayed or neutered since this procedure is commonly done at the same age as when all the adult teeth have emerged at six to seven months of age.
 If the retained baby teeth stay in the mouth for too long, problems can arise, such as abnormal jaw bone growth or enamel deterioration, that may not be able to be corrected.

 Pulling or extracting baby teeth requires anesthesia since it is a painful and delicate procedure.
 Care is taken by the veterinarian to extract the entire baby tooth root without damaging the adult tooth root.
 Dental X-rays may also be performed to confirm the complete removal of the baby tooth roots that are not able to be seen under the gumline.